Studies of the immune profile in RAMBLE participants

 Summary

-This study will explore the mechanisms by which alemtuzumab works in the treatment of multiple sclerosis (MS), and how it leads to the development of secondary autoimmunity in approximately 36% of people treated with alemtuzumab.
+This study will explore the mechanisms by which alemtuzumab works in the treatment of multiple sclerosis (MS), and how it leads to the development of other autoimmune diseases in approximately 36% of people treated.

-Data obtained from previous studies has shown the potential benefit of rituximab administration after alemtuzumab therapy in reducing the incidence of secondary autoimmunity.
-This study will explore the effect of low-dose rituximab administration in decreasing alemtuzumab-induced autoimmunity.
+Data obtained from previous studies has shown the potential benefit of rituximab administration after alemtuzumab therapy in reducing the incidence of other autoimmune diseases.
+This study will explore the effect of low-dose rituximab administration in decreasing alemtuzumab-induced autoimmune disease.

-Ms Sofia Jimenez Sanchez’s focus is to better understand the mechanisms by which alemtuzumab works in the treatment of MS, and the pathological mechanisms underlying the development of secondary autoimmunity.
-Moreover, the aim is to gather valuable data of the effects of this alemtuzumab-rituximab co-therapy regimen to decrease the incidence of autoimmunity secondary to alemtuzumab therapy.
+Ms Sofia Jimenez Sanchez’s focus is to better understand the mechanisms by which alemtuzumab works in the treatment of MS, and how this leads to the development of secondary autoimmunity.
+Moreover, the aim is to gather valuable data on the effects of this alemtuzumab-rituximab co-therapy regimen to decrease the incidence of autoimmunity secondary to alemtuzumab therapy.

 Stages of the research process